 What Does an Agricultural Engineer Do?

-An agricultural engineer can be said to be an individual (an engineer) that helps in making general farming practice safe, sustainable, and friendly to the environment.
+An agricultural engineer is responsible for making general farming practice safe, sustainable, and friendly to the environment.

 He/she also conducts analysis of agricultural activities/operations in a given farm area.